 You have to create a concrete form of God and pour yourself into it.
 An all knowing benevolent symbol that has complete control.
 Surrender then to It destroying any sense of individuality and personal will.
 Then one can merge with the Lord which becomes you.
 Make your desire for God’s Grace the only desire.
 This desire for God is the personal will, willing its own destruction.

 The end of spiritual seeking is like coming to a door that reads: “What you are looking for is beyond this door.
 Once you enter, there is no turning back.
 You must leave everything you like, dislike, family, friends, mental positions, desires, expectations, and religion-the entire field of the known.
 Even that body-and everything associated with your name.”
+And at the same time it doesn’t mean mentally rejecting the things in my life.

 That is why it stands that one must be willing to die for it, and reject all that stands between you and that door.